 In August 2014, a study known as the Skyway Technology Assessment was initiated to assess the condition of the Skyway vehicles, operating system and infrastructure.
 It also was used to develop options to address the needs of the Skyway in preparation for the mid-life overhaul of the vehicles.
 The assessment identified various needs for the infrastructure, operating system and vehicles.

 The most significant issues facing the Skyway involve the condition of the vehicles and the ability to overhaul them to extend their service life.
 Because of concerns about the ability to overhaul the vehicles, the assessment also explored various technologies and modes to determine if any were suitable as replacements for the current technology.
 The assessment also involved a formal Request for Industry Feedback (RFIF) to gauge interest and feasibility of the following three options:

 Following the Skyway Technology Assessment, technology research and industry feedback, the JTA Board of Directors established a Skyway Subcommittee and Skyway Advisory Group to assist with the decisions regarding the future of the Skyway.
 The Subcommittee and Advisory Group were created to gain essential stakeholder input and develop policy recommendations for the future of the Skyway.

-Based on technical analysis, consensus policy statements and public input; formal recommendations were presented to the JTA Skyway Committee and JTA Board of Directors to consider at the December 2015 Board meeting.
-The JTA Board of Directors adopted a resolution (Resolution 2015-30) supporting the continued operation of the Automated Skyway Express and development of a Skyway Modernization Program.
-The desired policy path forward is to Keep, Modernize, and Expand the Skyway.
+Based on technical analysis, consensus policy statements and public input, formal recommendations were presented to the JTA Skyway Subcommittee and Board of Directors to consider at the December 2015 Board Meeting.
+The Board of Directors adopted a resolution (Resolution 2015-30) supporting the continued operation of the Automated Skyway Express and development of a Skyway Modernization Program.
+The desired policy path forward is to Keep, Modernize and Expand the Skyway.